MarcObeid06/Stylized-facts-of-the-IV-surface-of-BTC-Options/README.md

 The results support a stochastic-skew interpretation of the BTC volatility surface.
 The smile should not be viewed as a fixed deterministic curve: its direction changes with market conditions.

-The average long-maturity smile may look close to symmetric, while the conditional smile on a given date can be strongly put-skewed or call-skewed depending on the BTC spot regime.
+The average long-maturity smile can look close to symmetric, while the conditional smile on a given date can become strongly put-skewed or call-skewed depending on the BTC spot regime.

 ---